mchong-github/mikechong-test/README.md

 > Dockerfiles.app_b

 - Images were upload to my Docker Hub account
-- I was not able to figure out the "flask" app to reture successfully for this call, "curl -X POST -H 'Authorization: mytoken' http://127.0.0.1:5000/jobs"
+> I was not able to figure out why "flask" app was failing for "curl -X POST -H 'Authorization: mytoken' http://127.0.0.1:5000/jobs".
-- I'm not sure where or how to setup the Authorization of "mytoken" token.
+> I'm not sure where or how to setup the Authorization of "mytoken" token.
-- curl for "/hello" did return success.
+> curl for "/hello" did return success.

 # 3) Build a deployment mechanism for Nomad's [docker driver](https://www.nomadproject.io/docs/drivers/docker), this should include basic .hcl files for both applications.